harveenchadha/Udacity-CarND-PID-Controller-New/README.md

 Then I set the D component with Hit and Trial in such way that the oscillations are now controlled and the car steers correctly on curves.
 [Video for PD component Only] (./Videos/P_D_Controller.mp4)

-## Experiment with Throttle Values-
+## Experiment with Throttle Values

 I tried out increasing the throttle to 0.5.
 The results can be found below.
 [Video for PID Controller with throttle 0.5] (./Videos/P_I_D_Throttle_5.mp4)